 There are few films that get my full approval, but The Vault definitely does.
 Now, stop reading this and go watch it.
 It’s now out on VOD.

-Director Dan Bush took us inside The Vault in an interview, be sure to check it out.
+Director Dan Bush took us inside The Vault in an interview, and Scott Haze talked with us about his role in our interview.
+Be sure to check it out.

 Fans of the "Amnesia" series can rejoice as the latest installment Amnesia: The Bunker is getting a release date!...